FUSAR-KLIP: Towards Multimodal Foundation Models for Remote Sensing: Method

 Given that existing SAR datasets generally lack geospatial attributes, making them difficult to support complex semantic modeling and spatial reasoning, this study's approach first addresses the data layer.
 Current mainstream datasets (as shown in Table \ref{tab1}) often lack geographic metadata, resulting in a disconnect between imagery and real-world spatial locations, limiting tasks such as regional functional reasoning and multi-scale target analysis.
-To this end, we constructed SAR-GEOVL-1M, the first large-scale SAR dataset to fully preserve geographic information.
+To this end, we constructed FUSAR-GEOVL-1M, the first large-scale SAR dataset to fully preserve geographic information.
 Its core design principle is spatial scale consistency: it fuses SAR imagery from multiple platforms and resolutions, and provides each image with WGS84 projection coordinates, enabling precise spatial positioning and adaptability to multimodal tasks.

-The SAR-GEOVL-1M dataset is collected from three SAR satellites with different resolutions, including Qilu-1\cite{10948491}, Gaofen-3\cite{9585657}, and Hongtu-1\cite{10816656}.
+The FUSAR-GEOVL-1M dataset is collected from three SAR satellites with different resolutions, including Qilu-1\cite{10948491}, Gaofen-3\cite{9585657}, and Hongtu-1\cite{10816656}.
 Qilu-1 has a resolution of 0.2 meters and operates in the Ku band, offering high-precision urban modeling capabilities.
 Gaofen-3 has a resolution of 1 meter and operates in the C band, which is suitable for regional target and structure extraction.
 Hongtu-1 has a resolution of 3 meters and operates in the X band, ideal for modeling urban area edges and terrain structures.

 The dataset covers 135 representative urban areas, as shown in \figref{fig3}.
-The scene types include typical RS semantic categories such as airports, ports, urban areas, water bodies, industrial parks, and road networks.
+The scene types include typical remote sensing semantic categories such as airports, ports, urban areas, water bodies, industrial parks, and road networks.
 The dataset construction process consists of the following key steps:

 \textit{1) \textbf{Region Screening}:} High-semantic-density regions—such as airports, ports, and urban built-up areas—are selected from full-scene SAR imagery, while low-structure regions (e.g., grasslands, water bodies) are excluded to ensure diversity and relevance.